neutrons/web_reflectivity/docs/source/installation.rst

 =================

 The information below describes how one would deploy the application in production.
-For a simpler test deployment, see the instructions to [run a test server](test/README.md).
+For a simpler test deployment, see the instructions to :doc:`run a test server </testing>`.
 Those instructions will walk you through a basic installation process and will give you a list of dependencies you'll need.

 Production configuration and installation